 Applying for National Prestigious Scholarships

-By clicking on any individual scholarship, you can visit its website, get more information about scholarship requirements, deadlines, and benefits, and view the current application.
+By clicking on any individual scholarship in the list of links, you can visit its website, get more information about scholarship requirements, deadlines, and benefits, and view the current application.
 City College's internal campus deadlines are often months before foundation deadlines, so interested applicants should prepare well in advance

-The National Scholarships Coordinator mentors students through the application process and assists students in developing the personal statements and essays required for the applications.
-The office also helps coordinate the overall application process with students and recommending faculty.
-After researching national scholarships of interest contact Jennifer Lutton, National Scholarships Coordinator at firstname.lastname@example.org, 212.650.6726
+The National Scholarships Coordinator mentors students through the application process, assists them in developing personal statements and essays required for the applications, and coordinates the overall application process with students and recommending faculty.
+After researching national scholarships of interest, contact Jennifer Lutton, National Scholarships Coordinator at firstname.lastname@example.org or 212.650.6726.

 Benefits of competing for national scholarships

 Applying for a national scholarship is challenging and comes with many benefits, whether you win or not.
 Going through the application process will help you clarify your academic and career goals; develop greater awareness of your strengths, interests, and commitments; improve your thinking and writing; identify the most appropriate graduate or professional study paths for you.
 In general, applying for nationally competitive scholarships encourages reflection on academic plans, internships, study abroad, service activities, work and graduate study and can help you make well-informed decisions about your future.

 Congratulations to this some of this year's scholarship awardees!

 Immigrant Justice Corps Community Fellowship